speechchemistry/phonemic-analysis/README.md

 ## Installation

 Go to the [list of releases](https://github.com/speechchemistry/phonemic-analysis/releases).
 Under the latest release at the top of the screen, click on "Assets" then click on the jar file to download it.

-If you want to build from source, clone this repository and type `mvn package` (requires Apache Maven).
+Alternatively, if you want to build from source, clone this repository and type `mvn package` (requires Apache Maven).

 ## Running the tools